Nose It All Stops Nosebleeds Using Pressure

 Even when you cut a finger or a limb, the first thing you do - almost viscerally - is apply pressure to the area to stop bleeding.
-With 90% of nosebleeds, the source of bleeding is the anterior arteries in the Kiesselbach Plexus, an area dense with blood vessels which, when ruptured, can cause a gusher of a nosebleed.
+With 90% of nosebleeds, the source of bleeding is the anterior arteries in the Kiesselbach Plexus, an area dense with blood vessels which, when ruptured, cause nosebleeds.

-Holding pressure through a sustained bite is enough to stop anterior nosebleeds in as little as three minutes.
-It is a reactive, or "upstream" solution to anterior nosebleeds, made all the more unique because users are able to breathe freely through the nostirls without any obstructions inside the nasal cavity.
+Holding a sustained bite creates enough pressure to stop anterior nosebleeds in as little as three minutes.
+It is a reactive, or "upstream" solution to anterior nosebleeds, made all the more unique because users are able to breathe freely through the nostrils without any obstructions inside the nasal cavity.
 Bleeds can clot even faster thanks to sustained airflow inside the nose.

 The result is one of the most efficient, effective, and fast solutions to nosebleeds - up to 5x faster than traditional treatments.